• Skip to primary navigation

 • hamburger buns - Use your favorite.

-• Green Chile Pineapple Salsa - The pineapple salsa is mixed into the turkey and tops the burger.
+• Pineapple Salsa - The fresh pineapple salsa is mixed into the ground turkey, and spooned on top of the burger.
+(It's made with red onion, fresh pineapple, roasted green chiles, cilantro, and basil.)

-- Add the turkey to a large bowl, and mix in ⅔ cup of the salsa, and the salt and pepper.
+- Add the turkey to a large mixing bowl, and mix in ⅔ cup of the salsa and the salt and pepper.

-- Shape into 4 burgers and place them on a large plate.
+Shape the burgers.
+Shape the turkey into 4 burgers and place them on a large plate.

 - Turn off the heat, distribute the slices of cheese between the burgers, cover the pan and let the cheese melt.

-- Toast buns, add a lettuce leaf and the remaining salsa to the bottom buns and top it with a cheese-topped burger.
-Then divide the avocado slices between them and close the burger with the top of the bun.
+- Add a lettuce leaf and evenly distribute the remaining ⅓ cup of salsa to the bottom buns and top them with a cheese-topped burger.
+Then divide the avocado slices between them and close the burgers with the top buns and serve!

 Big turkey burger filled with melting cheese and pineapple salsa.